naas-act/naas-act.github.io/club/flying-at-naas.md

 ---
 title: Flying at NAAS
+hero: /assets/sopwith.jpg
 ---

 ### Time to fly

-We are Flying most weekends from around 9:00am til 3:00pm depending on the weather.
+We are flying most weekends from around 9:00am until 3:00pm depending on the weather.

-Flying also during week day depending on who is free.
+Flying may also be on during week day, depending on who is free.
+Some members frequently fly after work.
+Our field is flyable until sunset.

 NAAS holds several major events during each year.